Wednesday, September 29, 2010

 Top of Telegraph Pass, South Mountain Park, AZ

-The park road is a smooth two lane blacktop winding down the mountainside with no traffic.
+The park road is a smooth two-lane blacktop winding down the mountainside with no traffic.
 After the climb, coasting with a nice breeze is magical.
-I glide with barely a turn of the crank down the 5 miles to ranger station and right up to the drinking fountain -- no pants hat for me on this trip.
+I glide with barely a turn of the crank down the five miles to the ranger station and right up to the drinking fountain -- no pants hat for me on this trip.

 Cooling off on the way down!

-The north side of the park offers fewer trails so I take to the roads to link up with the trails on the east side and then down on single track to the road back to the bike rental.
-During the trip I consumed 128 ounces of Gatorade and 104 ounces of water and didn't pee once in 4 hours (circular or otherwise).
+The north side of the park offers fewer trails so I take to the roads to link up with the trails on the east side and then down on singletrack to the road back to the bike rental.
+During the trip I consumed 128 ounces of Gatorade and 104 ounces of water and didn't pee once in four hours (circular or otherwise).
 Say, it is a dry heat!

 -- Frizbo